 Savings and Debt Repayment

-Say, for example, you take home $2,500 every month after taxes.
+For example, you take home $2,500 monthly after taxes.
 In this case, you would split your paycheck as follows:

 - 50% or $1,250 for needs – house payment, utilities, loan payments, groceries

 - 30% or $750 for wants – fun/entertainment, gym memberships, etc.